asierabreu/spark-course/README.md

 ## Download and Start-Up a Virtual Machine

-1. Download to your computer the 'spark-course' VM (.ova) file located under folder : vm of this repository
+1. Download to your computer the 'spark-course' VM (.ova) file located under folder : **vm** of this repository
-1. Start-up the VirtualBox manager and import the .ova virtual machine
+2. Start-up the VirtualBox manager and import the .ova virtual machine (File --> Import Appliance)
-2. Boot-up this VM
+3. Boot-up this VM and login , user : ubuntu : password : ubuntu

 The following software is pre-installed @ path : /usr/local/software/ inside the VM